Abdel Fattah el-Sisi: Cult of personality

 The "Kamel Gemilak" (Finish Your Favor) and "Sisi for President" campaigns were started to gather signatures to press Sisi, who at the time stated that he had no desire to govern, to run for presidency.
 Many politicians and parties including Egyptians and non-Egyptians had announced their support for Sisi in the event of his running for president, including the National Salvation Front, Tamarod, Amr Moussa, a previous candidate for the presidency, Abdel-Hakim Abdel-Nasser, son of late President Gamal Abdel Nasser, unsuccessful presidential candidate Ahmed Shafik, Prime Minister Hazem Al Beblawi, Naguib Sawiris, the Free Egyptians Party, the Revolutionary Forces Bloc, and the Russian president Vladimir Putin.

 Hamdeen Sabahi ran against him in the presidential race.
 Subsequently, Sabahi issued criticisms of Sisi and his candidacy by expressing doubt about Sisi's commitment to democracy, arguing that the general bears a measure of direct and indirect responsibility for the human rights violations carried out during the period of the interim government.
 He also denounced what he deemed to be the transitional government's hostility toward the goals of the revolution.

 Kamel Gemilak claimed to have collected 26 million signatures asking Sisi to run for president.
 On 21 January 2014, Kamel Gemilak organised a mass conference call in Cairo International Stadium to call on Sisi to run for president.
 On 6 February 2014, the Kuwaiti newspaper al-Seyassah claimed that Sisi would run for president, saying that he had to meet the wishes of the Egyptian people for him to run.

-On 26 March 2014 that he would run for president in the presidential election.
+On 26 March 2014 Sisi announced that he would run for president in the presidential election.
 Shortly after his announcement, popular hashtags were started for and against Sisi's presidential bid.
 The presidential election, which took place in May 2014, saw Sisi win 96 percent of votes counted.
 It was notably held without the participation of the Muslim Brotherhood's Freedom & Justice Party, which had won every prior post-Mubarak electoral contest, and continues to remain absent from subsequent elections.